Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

-1. Resolve the real L3 device for every interface in `OMR_QUOTA_INTERFACES` (defaults to the section interface) via `_get_real_interface`, which wraps `ifstatus` and handles both plain interfaces and `@`-prefixed logical/dynamic ones (e.g. mwan/multipath aliases).
+1. Resolve the real L3 device for every interface in `OMR_QUOTA_INTERFACES` (defaults to the section interface) via `_get_real_interface`, which wraps `ifstatus` and handles both plain interfaces and `@`-prefixed logical/dynamic ones (e.g. mwan/multipath aliases). `ifstatus` reports no `l3_device` while an interface is administratively down — including when *this script* just cut it for quota enforcement — so `_get_real_interface` caches the last resolved device name to `<_TSTATE_DIR>/<iface>.realdev` and falls back to it when the live lookup comes back empty.
+Without this the next loop reads 0 bytes for a cut interface, sees the quota as no longer exceeded, brings it back up, and cuts it again: an infinite up/down flap.
 2. `_vnstat_usage` reads rx/tx for each of those devices from `vnstat -i <dev> --json` and sums them into `rx`/`tx`/`tt` (KiB).
 If `OMR_QUOTA_BEGINDATE` is set it instead queries `vnstat -i <dev> -b <begindate> --json` and reads `interfaces[0].traffic.total.*` — cumulative usage since that date rather than the current vnstat month bucket.
+The summed `rx`/`tx` are then reduced by the current baseline (see below) before `tt` is derived.
 3. Compare `rx`/`tx`/`tt` against the configured quotas to compute `exceeded`. `_calculate_budget_limit` additionally derives a daily-budget signal (see below) once usage crosses `OMR_QUOTA_PERCENT`: method `1`